Lists can be printed, embedded on web pages and shared with classmates.

 Spelling Bee Ninja allows you to take spelling tests using your custom spelling lists.

-Choose the “Spelling Test” option from a spelling list page (in both view and edit mode) to take a spelling test using that list.
+Choose the “Spelling Test” option from a spelling list page (in both view and edit mode) to take a test using that list.

-In case the spelling list used as words source contains less than the words necessary for the spelling test (that is the number of words set by the “Words per test” option), SBN will provide the missing words accordingly with the spelling test parameters (such as student grade, difficulty level and so on).
+In case the spelling list used as words source contains less than the words necessary for the spelling test (that is the number of words set by the “Words per test” option), SBN will provide the missing words accordingly with the test parameters (such as student grade, difficulty level and so on).

-The spelling test result will be marked as personal (see here the Spelling test options paragraph for further details).
+The spelling test result will be marked as personal (see here the test options paragraph for further details).

 Use this feature to memorize the words you have to learn, especially the one contained in the “Error List”.